- Calendar

 Poetry is one of the oldest forms of art and literature known to men.
 It has always offered people a means to express themselves, their humanity, and their identity.
 Poetry allowed them to write about life, feelings, and thoughts.

 Reading poetry enables us to find meaning in our experiences and existence, and to connect with others on a human level.
 Poetry is crucial for emotional development, not only in children but in adults too.
-It can help us look at things in a different way.
+It can help us look at things differently.

 By reviving the poetic oral tradition, and promoting poetry recitals, UNESCO aims to bring people closer together and connect them to the mutual feelings of humanity.
 Poetry talks about universal experiences to which many of us can relate.
 Poems that were written centuries ago are still relevant today.
 That is another one of poetry's beauties.

-The United States has a rich literary tradition that continues to have a big impact and influence on other arts.
-American poets in particular have a distinctly American voice, and many are internationally acclaimed.
-Here are some of the most famous American poets, do you know any of their work?
+Poetry has a unique and interesting literary tradition that continues to have a huge impact and influence on other art forms.
+Every poet across the globe have their own distinct taste and voice and severe are internationally acclaimed.
+Here are some of the most renowned poets across the world?

-- Walt Whitman (1819-1892): His collection of poems, 'Leaves of Grass' is considered one of the most important pieces of American literature.
+- William Shakespeare (1819-1892): His collection of poems, 'Leaves of Grass' is considered one of the most important pieces of American literature.

 - Sylvia Plath (1932-1963): Pioneer of confessional poetry.
 She is the first person to win a posthumous Pulitzer Prize.